viamrobotics/docs/docs/internals/slam.md

 #### ORBSLAM3 Setup

-This setup documents the current process for getting ORBSLAM3 working locally on a raspberry pi.
+This setup documents the current process for getting ORBSLAM3 working locally on a Raspberry Pi.

 ##### Dependencies

 The following are the required dependencies for building and running ORBSLAM3.
 In addition you should ensure the most recent version of the orbslam submodule is located in your directory with

 ```bash
 git submodule update \--init \--recursive